CyberVarun/dotfiles/README.md

 ## ZSH config

 Requirements

 - [powerlevel10k](https://github.com/romkatv/powerlevel10k)
+- zsh-autosuggestions
+- zsh-syntax-highlighting
 - fzf
 - zoxide
 - eza
 - bat
 - [Meslo nerd font](https://www.nerdfonts.com/font-downloads)

+If you are on Ubuntu download the latest version from github repository of tools.

 ⚠️ The following zsh configurations are created for fedora (zsh1) & endeavour OS (zsh2).
 It can work on other distros but don't forget to change the aliases according to you distros.

 ### ZSH1